-Grades 7-9 Foundation Academy 242-7682 x 4000 Grades 10-12 Commencement Academy 242-7682 x 3000
+Grades 7-9 Grades 10-12 Foundation Academy Commencement Academy 242-7682 x 4000 242-7682 x 3000

-EARLY DISMISSAL/LATE ARRIVAL PRIVILEGE
+EARLY DISMISSAL AND LATE ARRIVAL PRIVILEGE

-Students who wish to take advantage of Early Dismissal/Late Arrival must understand that this is a privilege.
-Students who are in 11th or 12th grade and have first period free or a block of periods free throughout the day can request an application for this privilege.
+Juniors and seniors who wish to take advantage of Early Dismissal/Late Arrival must understand that this is a privilege.
+Students who have first period or last period free or a block of periods free throughout the day can request an application for this privilege.
 Applications for Late Arrival are located in the 3rd Floor Academy Office.
+All Applications will be verified with the student's parent.
 This privilege will only be granted if the student is academically eligible.
 Students who participate in this privilege must be off property until their class begins.
-Students with this privilege who are repeatedly tardy to classes will lose the privilege and be assigned an Academic Study Hall.
+Students with this privilege who are repeatedly tardy to classes (if applicable) will lose the privilege and be assigned an Academic Study Hall.